mxagar/generative_ai_udacity/03_ComputerVision/README.md

 ![Automatic1111 - Stable Diffusion Web UI](./assets/stable_diffusion_ui_screenshot.png)

+Stable Diffusion

+- was trained with 2.3 billion text-image pairs, the dataset is [LAION-5B](https://huggingface.co/papers/2210.08402)
+- was trained in 256 NVIDIA A100 GPUs, 150k GPU hours -> 600k USD estimated cost

+Some issues:

+- It was shown that it captures the biases of the dataset.
+When asked to generate a doctor, women appear only in 7% of the images (in the US, 39% of the doctors are women).
+- Copyright theft is an issue; style cannot be protected, but characters are -- however, the model is able to reproduce popular characters and people.
+- Deep fakes.

 #### Setup

 Instead of downloading and using the web UI locally, I used the Udacity Ubuntu VM.